Waiting on Wednesday is a weekly event hosted by Breaking the Spine that spotlights upcoming releases that we’re eagerly anticipating.

 Publication Date: May 9, 2017

 The police are called, and Flannery gives them everything—except Miss Sweeney’s copy of Wuthering Heights.
 This she holds onto.
-And good thing she does, because when she opens it, it has somehow transformed into Miss Sweeney’s real-time diary.
+And it’s a good thing she does, because when she opens it, something very strange happens.
+It has somehow transformed into Miss Sweeney’s real-time diary.
 It seems Miss Sweeney is in New York City—and she’s in trouble.

 So Flannery does something very unFlannery-like: she skips school and sets out for Manhattan, with the book as her guide.
 But as soon as she arrives, she meets a boy named Heath.
-Heath is British, on a gap year, incredibly smart—yet he’s never heard of Albert Einstein or Anne Frank.
+Heath is British, on a gap year, and has strangely nineteenth-century mannerisms.
 In fact, Flannery can’t help thinking that he seems to have stepped from the pages of Brontë’s novel.
-Could it be?
+Could it be that Flannery is actually spending this topsy-turvy day with her ultimate fictional romantic hero?